Zotero

 Recently I have noticed that exporting as yaml rather than bib is more consistent across platforms for some reason, so I have been using that as the canonical storage format.
 Either format works fine for blogdown, which is what this blog uses.

-spicy aside: CSL is close to being good for use on websites, but has a flaw: They do not support links, in the sense that there is no general way in the standard to tell a CSL renderer which thing to link, or how to style it etc. There is a hack that may support some use cases, although it is not ideal for mine.
-This is not to say links are impossible; it rather means that if I want something different than the fairly ugly default, I need to write my own CSL processor with some idiosyncratic, site-specific custom URL handling built in, which presupposes I have access to the source code of whatever tool I use and would like to spend time maintaining a fork of it.
+spicy aside: CSL is close to being good for use on websites, but has a flaw: They do not support links, in the sense that there is no general way in the standard to tell a CSL renderer where to anchor a hyperlink, how to style it etc. There is a hack that may support some use cases, although it is not ideal for mine.
+This is not to say links are impossible; merely that CSL regards the web as a second-class participant in world of information and affords it merely clunky second-class support.
+If I want something different than the fairly ugly default, I need to write my own CSL processor with some idiosyncratic, site-specific custom URL handling built in, which presupposes I have access to the source code of whatever tool I use and would like to spend time maintaining a fork of it.

 I interpret this to mean that the creators of CSL imagine that we are only using it for writing stuff to be printed out on paper, and that it is not worth introducing any conveniences for the mere passing fad that is internet-based communication.
-This feels reactionary — I literally have not seen a paper journal for years now — but I guess that that really nice paper citations is what these passionate volunteers have identified as the first stop on their journey.
-If the passionate few want to spend their time steering the standard onto those rocks, and do not want me to turn the ship around, then I can jump out and swim the last mile to the beach alone.
+This feels reactionary — I literally have not seen a paper journal for years now — but I guess that really nice paper citations is what these passionate volunteers have identified as the first stop on their journey.
+I choose jump out and swim the last mile to the beach alone rather than spending any more time lobbying to change the destination of this ship.

-At the moment, the citations on this blog look OK
+At the moment, the citations on this blog look OK, IMO.

 BBT supports a Cite-as-you-write interaction, in the form of a GUI popup citation finder for generic editors.
 I do not use this because I export my citations to a BibLaTeX file on disk using HTTP-pull (below) and my editors already support smart citation natively for BibLaTeX files on disk.